X

 Privacy and mortgage data collection

 It's understandable that lenders need a lot of information that many individuals regard as private - and privacy is a big deal.
-On one hand you really don't want to give out your Social Security number and date of birth, but on the other everyone understands that lenders need such information to assure they're not turning down your mortgage application on the basis of someone else's information - using the credit report of "Johnn Y. Smith" rather than "Johnny Smith."
+On one hand you really don't want to give out your Social Security number and date of birth, but on the other everyone understands that lenders need such information to assure they're not turning down your mortgage application on the basis of someone else's information - using the credit report of "Johnn Y. Smith" rather than "Johnny Smith", for example.

 Figuring out where to draw the line between what's private and what isn't has never been especially clear.
 We "know" some things should be private but we each have a separate line that we think should not be crossed.